 Let Patch save you time.
 Get great local stories like this delivered right to your inbox or smartphone everyday with our free newsletter.
 Simple, fast sign-up here.

 The Official Unoffical Seminole Heights blog page is currently flooded with comments on the issue, some outraged by the lack of local flavor a Family Dollar will bring to the neighborhood, others unable to comprehend what the issue is.

 "I know we all like to think we are so important, but is the property zoned for the Dollar store?
 If it is we don’t have anything to say about it!
 Also on the plus side it will create some employment in the neighborhood," one commenter said.

 Another user named Woodrow Smits weighed in with this: "Family Dollar will be a great addition to the neighborhood.
 They offer a wide variety of products at reasonable prices, which is just what people living in depressed neighborhoods need during these tough economic times."

-But the majority of residents giving serious attention to the issue are not at all pleased by the prospect of the property at 5100 North Florida Avenue (big white building, north of The Independent) becoming a chain retailer of goods often made outside of the United States.
+But the majority of residents giving serious attention to the issue are not at all pleased by the prospect of the property at 5100 North Florida Avenue (big white building between Cappy's and The Independent) becoming a chain retailer of goods often made outside of the United States.